-There are a number of different types of alopecia, so in this blog we are going to focus on Alopecia Areata.
+There are a number of different types of alopecia.
+In this blog we are going to focus on Alopecia Areata.
 If you have any specific questions or concerns about alopecia after reading our blog, don’t hesitate to get in touch with one of our trained hair loss specialists.

 What are the symptoms of Alopecia Areata (AA)?

-People suffering from AA often experience sudden, dramatic and recurring hair loss and it affects children, men and women.
-It causes hair to fall out in patches sometimes as small as a ten pence piece, but sometimes in much larger patches.
+People suffering from AA often experience sudden, dramatic and recurring hair loss.
+It affects children, men and women.
+It causes hair to fall out in patches.
+Sometimes as small as a ten pence piece, but sometimes in much larger patches.
 The hair is usually lost from the the head but can also occur on other parts of the body.

 It develops when the immune system attacks the hair follicles, which results in hair loss.
-Alopecia Areata rarely results in total hair loss, known as Alopecia Universalis, but it can prevent hair growing back.
+Alopecia Areata rarely results in total hair loss, known as Alopecia Universalis.
+However it can prevent hair growing back.

-Sadly, for those suffering from this condition when hair does grow back it is possible that it will fall out again and the extent of hair loss and regrowth varies from person to person.
+Sadly, for those suffering from this condition when hair does grow back it is possible that it will fall out again.
+The extent of hair loss and regrowth varies from person to person.

 What can I do?

 Whilst there is no cure for Alopecia Areata there are solutions to help you cope with the disease.
 These treatments can alleviate the symptoms even if they can’t cure the condition.
 A doctor can prescribe minoxidil to rub into your scalp to stimulate growth or they may prescribe steroid injections or creams.

 Some people try vitamins and alternative therapies such as aromatherapy or acupuncture.
 Whilst their effectiveness isn’t proven, it is thought that acupuncture and aromatherapy may help relieve stress.
 Anxiety and stress can be an aggravating factor to AA.